MockingbirdME/game_md/core_rules/03 - strains.md

 **Family/Social Structure** Teejee workers are all born to a breeding female and raised as a group by their colony's chosen caregivers.
 Once old enough to not need constant care Teejee workers are strictly controlled by their colony's breeder and chosen leaders.
 Only those lucky enough to be away from the colony when their breeder parishes that no other breeders are able to exert control over them are ever truly free.
 These free Teejee tend to live in groups with little concept of personal space or privacy for the rest of their days, these groups are generally happy to accept new members and aid them through the difficult transition to freedom.

-**Breeding** Teejee breeders rule over their children and the children of their deceased peers completely by dominating their minds with specialized pheromones, they have thousands of children each year delegating the raising of them to their breeding female children who are not yet allowed to produce young.
+**Breeding:** Teejee breeders rule over their children and the children of their deceased peers completely by dominating their minds with specialized pheromones, they have thousands of children each year delegating the raising of them to their breeding female children who are not yet allowed to produce young.
 There is no concept of family among Teejee colonies only of the controllers and the controlled.

-**Place in Society** Free Teejee workers are generally welcome in any societies as they are known to be good workers with limited concept of currency and will therefor work for less than most other strains.
+**Place in Society:** Free Teejee workers are generally welcome in any societies as they are known to be good workers with limited concept of currency and will therefor work for less than most other strains.
 A new Teejee entering a town, outside of Askelon who has a unique relationship with the local Teejee colonies, will often be viewed with suspicion until they can show they are not being controlled by their colony.

-**Naming Conventions** Teejee do speak to one another but don't use names in their own language instead releasing unique pheromone signatures for themselves and those they are discussing, as such once free and entering common society they will often choose names for themselves based on those typical of the area they find themselves free in.
+**Naming Conventions:** Teejee do speak to one another but don't use names in their own language instead releasing unique pheromone signatures for themselves and those they are discussing, as such once free and entering common society they will often choose names for themselves based on those typical of the area they find themselves free in.

 **Size:** 4